Chart Color Schemes

 The level of cultural diversity witnessed in St Kilda East was found to be above average when compared nationally for a number of language and cultural background related metrics

-St Kilda East had a higher cultural diversity than most local areas, with 22.8% speaking a language other than English at home and 32.3% born overseas.
-The predominant religion was Judaism, at 28.8%, compared to none across Greater Melbourne.
+St Kilda East had a higher cultural diversity than most local areas, with 22.8% of its population speaking languages other than English at home and 32.3% born overseas.
+The predominant religion was Judaism, comprising 28.8%, significantly higher than the 1.0% average in Greater Melbourne.
 In terms of ancestry, the top three groups were English (19.9%), Australian (19.4%), and Other (18.7%).

 Frequently Asked Questions - Diversity